gflarity/gflarity.deno.dev/source/_posts/2016-02-27-Atom-editor-is-worth-watching.md

 ### Don't call them plugins, they're 'packages'

 Shrug.
-Whatever you call them, they're plugin/package system is great.
+Whatever you call them, their plugin/package system is great.
 It's easy to install packages and the ones I've installed start working immediately without restart.
 Smells like there's some good design under the hood.

 ### Command Interface Autocomplete